banner image

 Do I need Nutritional Therapy?

 The word "diet" comes from the ancient Greek and literally just means "a manner of living."
-This implies that diet is not only about food, although our culture has, unfortunately, skewed it so much to hyper-focus on weight-loss and other superficial goals.
+This implies that diet is not only about food, although our culture has, unfortunately, skewed it so much to hyper-focus on weight-loss, body image, and other superficial goals.

 Nutritional therapy is about epigenetics.
-This is a scientific term referring to the culmination of how nutrition, environment, and lifestyle affect our health.
+This is a scientific term referring to the culmination of how nutrition, environment, and lifestyle affect our genes, and ultimately, our health.
 Food is far more than the sum of its calories.
 Food is not merely fuel, but it is nourishment.
 I purposely diverge from the conventional perspective of a dietitian because I recognize the importance of quality over quantity.
-Higher-quality food and other details means better health.
+Higher-quality, nutrient-dense food means better health.
 It's that simple.
-Dietitians, while I commend them for their degree of training, seem to typically focus on calories and macronutrients (especially a low-fat, high-carb diet) with no regard to bioindividuality and bioavailability.
+Dietitians, while I commend them for their intentions, seem to typically focus on calories and macronutrients (especially a low-fat, high-carb diet) with little regard to bioindividuality and bioavailability.
+I don't agree with that.

 What is Nutritional Therapy?

 Nutritional therapy is not technically "treatment" for specific diagnoses but a protocol for supporting overall health.
 Think of it as treatment for the person rather than for the symptom or diagnosis.
 This is actually the main difference between holistic health and conventional medicine (which focuses on the symptoms or diagnosis rather than the person).
-While not a guarantee, many nutritional therapy clients/patients report no longer having chronic diseases after several months of nutritional therapy.
-It is hard work, but it's worth it for better health!
+While not a guarantee, many nutritional therapy clients/patients report no longer having certain chronic diseases after several months of nutritional therapy.
+It's worth it for better health!

 Nutritional therapy is an evidence-based approach to supporting overall health through an individually tailored nutrition and lifestyle plan.
-It begins with an assessment, and then a tailored nutritional plan is prescribed.
+It begins with an assessment, and then a specific nutritional plan is prescribed.
 We will make adjustments as we move through our sessions to support your needs.
+And soon, I'll be offering lab work as part of the nutritional therapy package!
+Seeing data, especially when it improves over time, can be very motivating.

 What is the difference between a Registered Dietitian and a nutritional therapist?